-Our recent investment will enable a development of up to 82.5 canopy hectares of hops, across 2 additional sites.
-The development is expected to take until 2023 with all plantings fully mature by 2026.
+Our recent investment will enable a development of up to 62.5 canopy hectares of hops, with scope to develop a further c.
+20 Hectares contingent on securing an appropriate site.
+The current development is expected to take until 2023 with all plantings fully mature by 2026.